 You may request a review using the Service Request Management Tool process if you met all of the DACA guidelines and you believe USCIS denied your request because of an administrative error.

 - USCIS believes you abandoned your case by not responding to a request for evidence (RFE), and you believe you did respond within the prescribed time; or

 - USCIS mailed the RFE to the wrong address, even though you had submitted a Form AR-11, Change of Address, or changed your address online at www.uscis.gov before we issued the RFE.

 You can find a full list of possible errors in our Frequently Asked Questions.

-To make a service request, you must call the National Customer Service Center at 1-800-375-5283.
-A USCIS customer service representative will then forward your request to the proper USCIS office.
+To make a service request, you must call the USCIS Contact Center at 800-375-5283.
+For people who are deaf, hard of hearing, or have a speech disability: TTY 800-767-1833.
+A USCIS representative will then forward your request to the proper USCIS office.
 Your service request will be reviewed for accuracy and USCIS will send you a letter informing you of its decision.

-The USCIS National Customer Service Center is now open Monday – Friday from 8 a.m. – 8 p.m. in each U.S. time zone.
+The USCIS Contact Center is now open Monday – Friday from 8 a.m. – 8 p.m. in each U.S. time zone.